CubingSoda/aops-blog-env/README.md

 yarn preview
 ```

+### Without Vite
+Although vite is extremely useful, this can be used without Vite too.
+Just use
+a static host like replit or `file:///<directory path on your computer>` and it
+should work.
+However, with Vite is the recommended method.

 ## Copying

 Really, most of this code is made by AoPS, and thus, they have copyright for it.